ChilliCream/graphql-platform/website/src/docs/hotchocolate/distributed-schema/schema-configuration.md

 ## Ignore Field

-HotChocolate has a convenience API to ignore fields of types.
+Hot Chocolate has a convenience API to ignore fields of types.
 This can be useful when you want to merge root fields of domain services, but ignore some specific fields

 ### Schema Stitching